omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 - Paper
 - Video

-**Media Type**: use this dropdown to specify the type of media used in the project, and change the way that media is referred to in scripto for this project.
+**Media Type:** use this dropdown to specify the type of media used in the project, and change the way that media is referred to in scripto for this project.
 Choose from:

 - Generic Media
 - Entry